 4.1.1 General

-Note: Space-based observations, that is to say data obtained from satellite systems, are a fundamental asset for meteorology, climatology and hydrology, for both operational and research applications.
+Note: Space-based observations are a fundamental asset for meteorology, climatology and hydrology, for both operational and research applications.

 4.1.2 Observational requirements

 4.1.2.1 Satellite operators shall establish, operate, maintain and ensure the continuation of satellite systems, providing observational information as specified in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).